Akshat-6/Optical-Flow_Lucas-Kanade/README.md

 Implementation of Lucas–Kanade optical flow to detect and track motion between video frames using OpenCV.

 🎥 Optical Flow Detection using Lucas–Kanade Method

+This project demonstrates how to detect motion between consecutive video frames using the Lucas–Kanade Optical Flow algorithm, implemented in Python using OpenCV.